alexpreynolds/soda/README.md

 ## Description

-`soda.py` is a Python script that generates a gallery of images made from snapshots from a UCSC genome browser instance, so-called "soda plots".
-Snapshots can be derived from an external browser instance, by pointing `soda.py` to that browser instance's host name.
+`soda` is a Python script that generates a gallery of images made from snapshots from a UCSC genome browser instance, so-called "soda plots".
+Snapshots can be derived from an external browser instance, by pointing `soda` to that browser instance's host name.

 You provide the script with four required parameters: